foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

 Ensure that you satisfy the following general conditions before calling the function:

- - ``in``, ``out``, ``weights`` and ``bias`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the used version of the kernel.
+ - ``in``, ``out``, ``weights`` and ``bias`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the selected version of the kernel.

  - Shapes of ``in``, ``out``, ``weights`` and ``bias`` tensors must be compatible, which implies the following requirements:

    - ``in`` and ``out`` are 3-dimensional tensors (rank==3).
-Dimensions meaning, and order (layout) is aligned with the used version of kernel.
+Dimensions meaning, and order (layout) is aligned with the specific version of kernel.

    - ``weights`` is a 4-dimensional tensor (rank==4).
 Dimensions meaning,
-     and order (layout) is aligned with the used kernel.
+     and order (layout) is aligned with the specifc kernel.

    - ``bias`` must be a one-dimensional tensor (rank==1).
 Its length must be equal to :math:`Co` (output channels OR number of filters).